 Foster Kids Camp

-Ponderosa's Vision is to provide foster children in Alabama and surrounding areas with the life-changing experience of a week of summer camp in a Christian environment.
+Ponderosa's Vision is to provide foster children in Alabama and surrounding areas with the life-changing experience of camp in a Christian environment.

-A week filled with love and laughter!
-A week filled with hope and inspiration.
-A week where foster kids can forget their worries for just a little while.
-A week where they can just be kids!
+A time filled with love and laughter, hope and inspiration!
+A weekend where foster kids can forget their worries for just a little while.
+A weekend where they can just be kids!

 For Foster Parents

-If you are a Foster Parent, you can register your foster child (ages 7-12) for one (1) Free week of Foster Kids Camp.
+If you are a Foster Parent, you can register your foster child (ages 7-12) for our Free weekend Foster Kids Camp.

 Proof of custody and foster care will be required.